-The Volvo 9700 bus is equipped with a high definition destination sign.
+The bus may be fitted with a high definition destination sign.
 Use instructions:

-- Destination text: Press the select button up to the D letter appears in the display.
-Insert the destination text code using the buttons of units, tens and hundreds (for example D001) - Extra text: Press the select button up to the E letter appears into the display.
+- Destination text: Press the select button until the letter D appears in the display.
+Insert the destination text code using the buttons of units, tens and hundreds (for example D001) - Extra text: Press the select button until the letter E letter appears into the display.
 Insert the extra text code using the buttons of units, tens and hundreds (for example E002). - Departure time: Insert the time into the display in E (Normally E001 is reserved).
-Press the button up to the S letter appears, adjust the hour with button H and minutes with button M
+Press the button until the letter S appears, adjust the hour with button H and minutes with button M.